 "CQC is an organisation that is there to protect people but I was being excluded and having my past mental health problems used against me.

 "I'd spoken to staff at CQC and many families from Mid Staffs and other places who felt their concerns had not been taken seriously, and problems had gone on for far too long.

-"My reputation was at stake because on the day I gave evidence, my board colleagues publicly refuted it.'No regrets'
+"My reputation was at stake because on the day I gave evidence, my board colleagues publicly refuted it.